johanberntsson/PunyInform/README.md

 # PunyInform

-PunyInform is a library written in Inform 6 which allows people to create text adventures / interactive fiction using the Z-machine virtual machine.
+PunyInform is a library written in Inform 6 which allows people to create text adventure games / interactive fiction using the Z-machine virtual machine, to be played on 8-bit computers as well as newer platforms.
 It provides a parser, implementations of common verbs, as well as a framework for writing text adventures.

 PunyInform is based on the Inform 6 library, developed by Graham Nelson.
 We are trying to make it easy for authors used to writing in Inform 6 to start using PunyInform.
 There is a manual describing the differences.